EnderKilledYou/wordpress-ball/README.md

 optional player_id when not on a player post displays the player stats

 ### [game_table]
+#### a single game consisting of several rounds of play
 optional game_id when not on a game post displays score for that game

 ### [match_table]
+#### The Week table
-optional match_id when not on a match post displays all the games for that match
+optional match_id when not on a match post displays all the games for that match optional match_index  When set, displays only the games in the particular match (group) optional game_index when set, displays the game number. for example, if you only want to show game 3 then set this to three.
+When combined with match_index it will only show game 3 of the selected match index.
+By itself it will show game 3 of all matches in that week.

 ### [season_table]
+#### A group of weekly matches
 optional season_id when not on a season post displays the matches for the season

 ### [playerwins]